 On 1 September 2016, IRB issued Notices of Additional Assessments ("Forms JA") to Berjaya Times Square Sdn Bhd ("BTSSB"), a wholly-owned subsidiary company of the Group, to assess the gains from the disposal of investment properties for the Years of Assessment (YAs) 2011 to 2014 under Section 4(a) of the Income Tax Act 1967 instead of Real Property Gains Tax Act 1976.
 The IRB has regarded the disposal of the investment properties to be in the ordinary course of business of BTSSB as a property developer.
+The amount of taxes in dispute amounted to RM180.73 million (inclusive of further tax penalties amounted to RM72.81 million) ("Tax Appeal 1") and had been disclosed as contingent liabilities since prior years.

-The hearing at the SCIT has been fixed from 7 December 2021 to 9 December 2021 for the determination of BTSSB's appeal against the additional tax assessments for YAs 2011 to 2014 with tax liabilities totalling RM180.73 million (inclusive of further tax penalties amounted to RM72.81 million) which had been disclosed as contingent liabilities since the prior years.
+The hearing at the SCIT has been fixed from 7 December 2021 to 9 December 2021 for the determination of BTSSB's appeal against the Tax Appeal 1 which had been disclosed as contingent liabilities since the prior years.

-Other than the RM180.73 million taxes in dispute, the IRB had on 11 January 2019, issued notices of additional tax assessment of RM69.6 million to BTSSB for YA 2015 and YA 2016.
+Other than Tax Appeal 1, the IRB had on 11 January 2019, issued notices of additional tax assessment of RM69.6 million to BTSSB for YA 2015 and YA 2016 ("Tax Appeal 2").
 Consequently, BTSSB had made an application for judicial review at the KL High Court to apply for leave and stay order against the aforesaid additional tax assessments.
 On 9 April 2019, the presiding KL High Court judge dismissed BTSSB's application for leave for judicial review with costs.
 BTSSB informed the KL High Court that it wished to appeal to the Court of Appeal ("COA").
 An interim stay was subsequently granted by the KL High Court pending BTSSB's appeal to the COA.

 At a hearing held on 10 May 2019, the COA unanimously granted an interim stay order pending the disposal of BTSSB's appeal against the dismissal of leave by the KL High Court.
 Subsequently, the COA fixed the hearing of the appeal on 15 February 2021.
-The additional tax assessments of RM69.9 million is also disclosed as contingent liabilities.
+The additional tax assessments of RM69.6 million is also disclosed as contingent liabilities.